End-pinching and inertial-capillary reopening in viscoplastic ligaments at low Ohnesorge number: Conclusions

-Most yield-stress fluids encountered experimentally, such as Carbopol gels or polymeric suspensions, exhibit measurable viscoelasticity in addition to their plastic response \citep{tanver}.
-The present study isolates the purely viscoplastic limit through the Herschel–Bulkley formulation, thereby clarifying the individual roles of yield stress and shear-dependent viscosity in shaping end-pinching escape.
+We acknowledge that most yield-stress fluids encountered experimentally, such as Carbopol gels, exhibit measurable viscoelasticity in addition to their plastic response \citep{tanver,franca2026coalescenceprintedyieldstress}.
+The present study isolates the purely viscoplastic limit through the Herschel-Bulkley formulation, thereby clarifying the individual roles of yield stress and shear-dependent viscosity in shaping end-pinching escape.
 While this simplification provides a useful theoretical baseline, the resulting dynamics cannot be mapped directly onto real yield-stress materials.
-Future work should therefore examine how elastic stress storage and relaxation modify the vorticity-driven and inertial-rebound pathways identified here.
+Future work should therefore examine how elastic stress storage and relaxation modify the reopening mechanism identified here.